sklintyg/tools/devops/openshift/README.md

     $ minishift stop

-## YAML OpenShift templates
-Inside the "templates" folder we have some YAML files for setting up:

-- Build configuration
-- Deployment configuration
-- Service (e.g. Kubernetes Service abstraction)
-- Route (E.g. Kubernetes Ingress Controller)

-These files should later be integrated into Ansible playbooks with parameter substitution so we can use Jenkins jobs to provision a whole cluster or individual applications from scratch.

 ### A note on supporting services
 Please note that running MySQL and ActiveMQ as containers with mounted storage is _not_ suitable for production usages.
 Most users of container orchestrators runs their Database and Messaging backends on dedicated hardware outside the cluster - just like BF does for us currently.